k98kurz/bookchain/readme.md

 `Transaction` represents a transaction made of `Entry`s.
 It includes the `Entry` ids, `Ledger` ids, a timestamp, details, and the auth script(s).
 Each `Transaction` must include entries that balance the number of credits and debits applied to each ledger affected by the transaction.
+Use `Transaction.prepare` to prepare a transaction -- it will raise validation errors if the transaction is not valid -- then call `.save()` on the result to persist it to the database.
+Transactions in the database can be validated by using `.validate()`, which will return `True` if it is valid and `False` if it is not (it will also raise errors in some situations that require more information about the validation failure).

 `Correspondence` represents a correspondent credit relationship between several `Identity`s.